ianSurii/iansurii.github.io/README.md

 <hr style="height:2px; background:white">
 <p align="left"
 style="background:black;border-radius:10px;padding:5px"
->A Software Engineer and passionate in other fields such Data Science, Machine Learning,CyberSecurity and Networking .I love cotributing to Open Source and sharing my knowledge .
-Currently working as a IT Supprt Specialist and FreeLancer Software Engineer .
-I am also a writer and I write about my experiences in the field of Programming ,Data Science , CyberSecurity and hacking .
-Some of my projects are availble on my portfolio.
+>A jack of all trades and master of some, I'm a IT Support Specialist by day and a Software Developer by night.
+My passion for exploring other fields such as Data Science, Machine Learning, CyberSecurity, and Networking makes me a unique individual.
+I am not just solving technical problems but also learning new things.
+When I'm not busy solving tech problems, you can find me diving into the world of data analysis, machine learning models or securing the cyber world.
+I also love contributing to Open Source and sharing my knowledge through writing about my experiences on my blog.
+As a freelancer, I'm always on the lookout for new challenges to conquer.
+Check out my portfolio for a glimpse of my mad skills.
  </p>
  <hr style="height:2px; background:white">
 <p align='center' style="background:white;border-radius:10px">